-Over the past 3-4 years, I have been very successful in incorporating Skype into my various podcasts.
-Earlier this year I upgraded my windows based 2 channel SD Skype solution to one that is HD Mac based.
+Over the past 10 years, I have been very successful in incorporating Skype into my various podcasts.
+Earlier this year I upgraded my windows based 2 channel SD Skype solution to one that is HD Mac-based.
 I have depicted the solution I am currently using.
 Be aware that my end goal was to always have the guest appear full screen in my video production and not just filmed on the monitor.
-For those shows that want to simply focus a camera at the monitor, you can eliminate a large portion of this design.
+For those shows that want to simply focus a camera on the monitor, you can eliminate a large portion of this design.

-I have a two channel solution, so you would need to double the gear shown here to have two people participate.
+I have a two-channel solution, so you would need to double the gear shown here to have two people participate.
 You can easily utilize a different video ingestion system.
-I happen to use a Tricaster 855 for my studio.
-Some content creators use a Video capture card from Blackmagic design to ingest the Skype video into there system for use with something like Wirecast.
+I happen to use a Tricaster TC1 for my studio.
+Some content creators use a Video capture card from Blackmagic design to ingest the Skype video into their system for use with something like Wirecast.

 Feel free to copy the design or improve upon it.
 If you do improve upon the design be sure to leave a comment on what you did to improve the design.

 Mackie Mixer (Any Mixer with Mix Minus will work)

 Black Magic Design HDMI to SDI Converter ($295.00)

 Tricaster 860 or Other Video Ingest Card / System

 (New) Magwell SDI – USB Video Capture Dongle